paion/coding-challenge/README.md

     - DOB: <any valid date after 01/01/1930 and before 01/01/2000>
     - Click on the "Continue" button
 4. On the "How much money do you make in a year?" page, enter
-    - Annual Income: Between 100 and 1000 (click on any UI dialogs that may pop-up to confirm amount)
+    - Annual Income: Between 100 and 1000 (click on any UI dialogs that may pop-up to confirm the amount)
     - Additional Income : Between 100 and 500
     - Click on the "Continue" button
 5. On the "Last step before you get your rate" page, enter